bydata/30DayChartChallenge/2022/24/readme.md

 ### A basic plot

-We create our first plot apply the `theme_ft` function.
+We create our first plot and apply our `theme_ft` function.

 ``` r
 covid_df_long %>%